yjlim-larr/Reinforcement_learning/Policy_gradient/TRPO/README.md

 # Summary
-## 1. Approximately Optimal Approximate Reinforement Learning:
+## 1. Approximately Optimal Approximate Reinforcement Learning:
 It presents lower bound of the difference in reward between policy functions.
 This form is used in TRPO paper.

 That form is given by quantifying policy improvement.